manthanhd/talkify/README.md

 # Usage
 ## Setup

 Make sure you have node and npm installed.
-As of now, this module has been tested against latest, 4, 0.12 and 0.10 node versions within the [Travis CI](https://travis-ci.org/manthanhd/talkify) pipeline.
+As of now, this module has been tested against 0.10 node version within the [Travis CI](https://travis-ci.org/manthanhd/talkify) pipeline.

 Simply run `npm install` command to install: